Canon 700D vs Panasonic GF3

 It is notable that the 700D has a hotshoe, while the GF3 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 700D and the GF3 have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the GF3 have been discontinued, but can regularly be found used on ebay.
 The GF3 was replaced by the Panasonic GF5, while the 700D was followed by the Canon 750D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 700D and GF3 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Panasonic GF3 Manual.

 So how do things add up?
 Is the Canon 700D better than the Panasonic GF3 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.